-If CAMPTO solution or infusion solution should come into contact the skin, wash immediately and thoroughly with soap and water.
-If CAMPTO solution or infusion solution should come into contact the mucous membranes, wash immediately with water.
+If irinotecan concentrate or infusion solutions should come into contact with the skin, wash immediately and thoroughly with soap and water.
+If irinotecan concentrate or infusion solutions should come into contact with the mucous membranes, wash immediately with water.

 Preparation for the intravenous infusion administration